-Many of our families live within walking distance to school.
+Almost all of our families live within walking distance to school.
 We ask that whenever possible you walk your child(ren) to school instead of driving.
 This helps to reduce traffic congestion around the school during entry and dismissal times.

-If you do drive your child(ren) to school, we ask that you park on Highbrook Drive in the designated parking areas on the street if you need to park your car.
-The Drop Off Loop at Donwood Campus is for dropping off and picking up children only, NOT for parking.
-All our parents/guardians need to work together to continue to make our student drop off and pick up times safe for all of our Donwood families, and to help ensure that things flow as smoothly as possible, especially now with social distancing protocols that also need to be followed.
+If you do drive your child(ren) to school, we ask that you park on Highbrook Drive in the designated parking areas on the street if you need to park your car (do not park in the Bus Drop Off/Pick Up zone, or on the opposite side of the street as this is illegal).

+The Drop Off Loop at Donwood Campus is for dropping off and picking up children only, it is NOT meant for parking.

+All of our parents/guardians need to work together to continue to make our student drop off and pick up times safe for all of our Donwood families, and to help ensure that things flow as smoothly as possible.

 Our school crossing guard, Edgar, will continue to support students and their families at Dorcot Avenue and Birkdale Road.
 Our crossing guard will be at the intersection each morning and every day at lunch and after school to assist students and families with safely crossing the street.
-It is important to remind your children to listen to the instructions that the crossing guard gives them, and it is equally important that parents listen as well.
+It is important to remind your children to listen to the instructions that the crossing guard gives them, and it is equally important that parents model this for their children as well,